formidify/Webproject_BoardGames/README.md

 1. Our dataset is from https://github.com/9thcirclegames/bgg-analysis and then downloaded from the R package "bgg-analysis".
 2. The background picture on all the webpages is downloaded from http://www.analoggames.com/wp-content/uploads/2016/04/pyramid_arcade_andy_looney_labs_fluxx_board_card_game_analoggames_analog_games_02.jpg.
 3. The thumbnails/pictures of all the board games from geekdo-images, whose URLs are part of the dataset.
-4. The structure of our HTML templates is borrowed from https://www.quackit.com/html/templates/.
+4. The CSS templates as well as the structure of our HTML templates are borrowed from https://www.quackit.com/html/templates/.

 What we wish we had implemented:
 We wanted to implement pagination for all the search pages so we can display only 10 results per page instead of display everything.
 However, the interface we need to use is too complicated and time-consuming for this particular project, so we decided not to in the end.